Matchbox (brand): Film adaptation

 A live-action film adaptation produced by Mattel Films was announced in January 2022.
 Later that year, Skydance Media joined in making the film with Mattel Films.
 On May 7, 2024, Mattel and Skydance hired Sam Hargrave to direct.
-On September 17, 2024, it was announced that John Cena has been cast as the lead and the film is set to be released on Apple TV+.
+On September 17, 2024, it was announced that John Cena has been cast as the lead and the film is set to be released on Apple TV.
 In November, Jessica Biel was attached to star in the film.
 In the following month, Sam Richardson, Arturo Castro, Teyonah Parris and Danai Gurira were added to the cast.
-It is set to be released in fall 2026.
+It is set to be released on October 9, 2026.